MicrosoftDocs/defender-docs/defender-endpoint/microsoft-defender-core-service-configurations-and-experimentation.md

 ## Controlled feature rollout

-Controlled Feature Rollout (CFR) is a procedure for slowly increasing the size of the user group that receives a feature.
+Controlled feature rollout (CFR) is a procedure for slowly increasing the size of the user group that receives a feature.
 By distributing a new feature to a randomly selected subset of the user population, it's possible to compare user feedback to an equally sized control group without the feature to measure the impact of the feature.

 ## Experiments

 Microsoft Defender Core service follows the [gradual rollout](/defender-endpoint/configure-updates) (based on channels) of engine and platform updates.
-Any major changes will be announced in [Message Center](https://admin.microsoft.com/AdminPortal/Home#/MessageCenter).
+Any major changes are announced in [Message Center posts](https://admin.microsoft.com/AdminPortal/Home#/MessageCenter).

 ## See also